Natural Landscapes & Gardens of Morocco

 We break for lunch in Ouirgane, a small village surrounded by stunning greenery, red-earth hills and pine forests.
 Lunch will be served in the Domaine de la Roseraie which is set in the middle of 25 hectares of flower beds, olive trees, orchards and, as the name suggests, plenty of rose bushes.
 Winding paths through the estate offer unique views over the Toubkal range.
 (Mt Toubkkal is the highest peak in the Atlas mountains and in North Africa at 4137m).

 We continue south along windy roads to Taroudant, known as the ‘pearl of the Souss Valley’.
-Here our group will be divided into three, to stay in three adjoining properties: Dar Igdad, L’Orange Bleue and Dar Al Hossoun, easily accessible to each other via gardens designed by Arnaud Maurières and Éric Ossart.
+Here our group will stay at Dar Al Hossoun designed by Arnaud Maurières and Éric Ossart.
 (Overnight Taroudant) BLD

 Dar Al Hossoun